Preview: Italy v Grand-Slam chasing Ireland (Sat)

-Six Nations 2023: Italy v Ireland match preview, team news, kick-off time & key stats
+Six Nations 2023: Italy v Ireland match preview, kick-off time, team news & key stats

 Last updated on .From the section Rugby Union